 A written request must be submitted to the Office of Risk Management Fire Safety Inspector at least 4 weeks prior to the event.
-Include with the request, the permit; type of display; type and amount of materials to be used; current certification by a recognized agency; proof of insurance and the method of transportation and storage.
+Include with the request, the permit;

+type of display; type and amount of materials to be used; current certification by a recognized agency; proof of insurance and the method of transportation and storage.

-Approvals for pyrotechnic displays will be granted by the WSU Office of Risk Management, Department of Public Safety and Office of Environmental Health and Safety.
+Approvals for pyrotechnic displays will be granted by the WSU Office of Risk Management, Police Department and Office of Environmental Health and Safety.

-A walk-through and a representative demonstration of the pyrotechnic display must be given to the satisfaction of the Office of Risk Management Fire Safety Inspector, the Department of Public Safety, and the Office of Environmental Health and Safety before the display is approved.
+A walk-through and a representative demonstration of the pyrotechnic display must be given to the satisfaction of the Office of Risk Management Fire Safety Inspector, the Police Department, and the Office of Environmental Health and Safety before the display is approved.